 There’s nothing hard about maintaining or establishing this plant.
 English ivy can survive in every light condition.
 You just have to ensure moist soil until its roots develop.

-Buy English Ivy online on Amazon.
+Buy English Ivy online on Amazon or find English Ivy on Etsy.

 Snake Plant – Sansevieria